marjaco/robotlibrary/docs/servo.py.md

 This sets the angle of the servo motor immediately.

 ## set_angle_slowly
-If installed, the servor motor will set the angle of the ultrasonic sensor.
-90° ist straight ahead.
+This sets the angle of the servo motor slowly.

 ## __get_duty
 Internal function.
 Calculates the PWM duty for the given angle.